 In case you still like to use exceptions, here is the latest C++ official paper on the cost of exceptions in C++.

 That is about technical issues.
-But besides those there are logical issues; exceptions might be very foreign to me and you1.
+But besides those there are logical issues; exceptions might be very foreign to you and me 1.

 main().
 Ok then perhaps